Open Access

 by Adriano Bressane, Rogério Galante Negri, Liliam César de Castro Medeiros

 Abstract This opinion article delves into the critical role of nature-based solutions (NbS) for climate change mitigation.
 Despite their recognized potential, the multifaceted challenges of NbS remain complex and under-explored.
 Both potential and limitations are discussed, including economic, social, and political considerations.
-The importance of an interdisciplinary approach and adaptation to diverse socioeconomic and cultural contexts to ensure equitable implementation of NbS are highlighted.
+The importance of an interdisciplinary approach and adaptation to diverse socioeconomic and cultural contexts to ensure equitable implementation of NbS is highlighted.
 This brief but critical perspective seeks to enrich the academic view and provide actionable insights for urban planners and policymakers.
-Finally, it proposes directions for future studies to researchers in the field of sustainable urban development and climate change mitigation.
+Finally, it proposes directions for future studies for researchers in the fields of sustainable urban development and climate change mitigation.

-read more
+show more